 Residents will also become energy producers, as solar and electricity storage solutions and various hybrid heating systems gain popularity.

-• Waste heat will be recycled more efficiently.
+• Excess heat will be recycled more efficiently.

 No energy will be wasted, but recycled as well as possible.
 In the future, the summer heat requirement will be completely covered by recycled heat.